The Smoothability of Normal Crossings Symplectic Varieties: Introduction

-In Section~\ref{SympSumPf_sec}, we show that the smoothability condition of Theorem~\ref{SympSum_thm} is sufficient for the existence of one-parameter family of smoothings of an SC symplectic configuration, up to symplectic deformation equivalence.
-By Section~\ref{SympSumConv_subs}, this condition is necessary and in fact every one-parameter family of smoothings determines a homotopy class of isomorphisms~\eref{PsiDfn_e}.
-By Section~\ref{TrivExt_subs}, the homotopy class determined by a one-parameter family constructed as in Section~\ref{SympSumPf_sec} is the homotopy class used in its construction.
-We formulate an alternative version of the smoothability criterion in Section~\ref{RemainPf_sec}.
-In Section~\ref{NC_sec}, we extend Theorem~\ref{SympSum_thm} to normal crossings configurations; see Theorem~\ref{SympSum_thm2}.\\
+In Section~\ref{SympSumPf_sec}, we show that the triviality of $\cO_{X_{\prt}}(X_{\eset})$ is sufficient for the existence of a one-parameter family of smoothings of the symplectic variety associated to an SC symplectic configuration, up to symplectic deformation equivalence.
+By Proposition~\ref{InducedIsom_prp}, this condition is necessary and in fact every one-parameter family of smoothings determines a homotopy class of trivializations of~$\cO_{X_{\prt}}(X_{\eset})$.
+By Proposition~\ref{PhiExt_prp}, the homotopy class determined by a one-parameter family constructed as in Section~\ref{SympSumPf_sec} is the homotopy class used in its construction.
+Appendix~\ref{conn_app} collects some basic facts concerning connections on vector bundles.
+Appendix~\ref{RemainPf_sec} provides a more intrinsic perspective on the smoothability criterion of Theorem~\ref{SympSum_thm}.\\

-We would like to thank B.~Parker and D.~Sullivan for related discussions.
+We would like to thank E.~Lerman for pointing out related literature and B.~Parker and D.~Sullivan for related discussions.